-Some of the model terms in this document can simply be copied as they are; others need to be adapted using the guidance given below.
+Some of the model terms in this document can simply be copied as they are; others need to be adapted using the advice in the 'Rationale / comments' column.

 These terms can provide a basis for complying with consumer laws.
 You may require other terms in relation to other areas of law such as health and safety or data protection.
 You may also need to include further consumer-related terms in relation to the specifics of your business.